alfg/now-playing/README.md

 ## Develop
 Now Playing is developed with NodeJS/Express for the backend & Vue.js for the frontend client.

-PogMeter requires the following for development:
+Requires the following for development:
 * NodeJS 6+
 * Redis